Brooklyn Bedding Factory in Phoenix, Arizona

 2018 update, their Brooklyn Signature mattress now has 6″ coils for increased stability and support (it is now a hybrid).

 See my review of the Brooklyn Bedding Pillows #bestpillowever

-I’m testing the Brooklyn Bowery
+I just finished testing the new Brooklyn Bowery

 Brooklyn Bedding has just about everything you need for your bedroom.
 Check out the chart on my one stop shopping page.